 The farm is separated into two animal husbandries, the Ambewela Farm and the New Zealand Farm, both which have purebred Ayrshire and Friesian cows.

-Visitors are bound to encounter thousands of animals at the farm and there is a cheese factory and a goat yard too.
+Visitors are bound to encounter lots of animals at the farm and there is a cheese factory and a goat yard too.

 The Labookellie Tea Centre is known as the heart of the Labookellie Estate which is one of the finest tea plantations in the country.
 Over the decades, the tea centre has gained immense popularity with local and foreign travelers owing to the guided tour given at the premises.
 The centre also organises tea plucking and tea tasting competitions for guests during special occasions.
 With over 500 foreign and local travelers visiting the tea centre every week, this is definitely a must visit.
 The tea centre also serves freshly brewed premium ‘cuppa’ with an absolutely delicious home-made chocolate cake.